-(a) Total service costs in the table above are recorded to the same accounts as labor expense.
+- (1) Total service costs in the table above are recorded to the same accounts as labor expense.
 Labor and benefits expense is recorded to various projects based on whether the work is a capital project or an operating expense.
-Approximately 40 percent of all labor and benefits is capitalized to utility property and 60 percent is expensed to utility other operating expenses.
+Approximately 40 percent of all labor and benefits is capitalized to utility property and 60 percent is expensed to utility other operating expenses. - (2) The settlement loss was deferred as a regulatory asset to be amortized over future periods.